edibotopic/write-height/README.md

 Much of the underlying functionality is provided by the excellent [Babylon.js](https://www.babylonjs.com) engine, which enables the heightmapping, rendering and file creation.

+> **Note**
+> Large image files will take longer to process

 ## Limitations

 The rendered objects may not be ready for specific uses without further editing.
-For example, you may want to inspect the topology of the model to ensure there is a low polygon count (games) and an absence of holes (printing).
-In addition, for printing the model will likely need some kind of flat base for support.
+For example, you may want to inspect the topology of the model to ensure there is a low polygon count (games) or no non-manifold geometry (printing).
+Your 3D printing software should alert you to any issues with the model relating to ground support.

 Some of these limitations may be addressed in future versions.

 ## Roadmap

 - [ ] Sliders for controlling subdivisions, height and depth of model
+- [ ] Comment on image filetypes in readme
 - [ ] Option to invert height map (peaks become valleys and vice versa)
 - [ ] Camera for user to navigate/walk the surface of the model
 - [ ] Toggle wireframe to better see model topology
 - [ ] Figure out textures: needed? procedural option?
-- [ ] Add gridlines in render window
+- [x] Add gridlines in render window
 - [ ] Change name of file to download
 - [ ] Simple graphic to explain concept
 - [ ] More demos - especially hand-drawn